adobeio/adobeio-documentation/console/createcert.md

 You can create a self-signed certificate, or purchase one from a Certificate Authority.

 - When you create your own self-signed certificate, you create two separate files.
 One file contains the public key and another contains the private key.
 The public-key file can be in CRT, CER, DER, or PEM format.
-See [Creating a self-signed certificate](https://www.adobe.io/apis/cloudplatform/console/authentication/createcert.html#create).
+See [Creating a self-signed certificate](https://www.adobe.io/apis/cloudplatform/console/authentication/createcert.html#cert-create).
 - If you purchase a digital certificate from a Certificate Authority, you might receive a PFX or PKCS #12 (.p12) archive file that contains both keys.
 In this case, you can extract the public key and save it to a public-key file.
-See [Working with certificates from Certificate Authorities](https://www.adobe.io/apis/cloudplatform/console/authentication/createcert.html#split).
+See [Working with certificates from Certificate Authorities](https://www.adobe.io/apis/cloudplatform/console/authentication/createcert.html#cert-split).

 **IMPORTANT** The files that contains the public and private keys, but especially the private key, contain sensitive information.
 You must retain the private key securely.
 It cannot be recovered or replaced.
 If you lose it or it is compromised, you must delete the corresponding certificate from your account.
 If necessary, you must create and upload a new certificate.
 In any case, you must replace a certificate when it expires or is compromised.
-See [Replacing your certificate](https://www.adobe.io/apis/cloudplatform/console/authentication/createcert.html#replace).
+See [Replacing your certificate](https://www.adobe.io/apis/cloudplatform/console/authentication/createcert.html#cert-replace).

 You must protect these files at least as well as you would protect an account name and password.
 The best practice is to store the key files in a credential management system or use file system protection so that it can only be accessed by authorized users.

+<a id="cert-create"></a>
 ## Creating a self-signed certificate

 You can create certificates in Windows with **Cygwin**, which includes **openssl**.
 In Mac OS, you can use the built-in command-line tool **openssl**.
 To create a certificate with the command-line tool, open a terminal window in Mac OS, or a Cygwin shell window in Windows, and run the platform-specific tool.
 In either case, the tool creates a public key in a certificate (CRT) file, and a private key.